music-suite/music-suite/docs/src/User-Guide.md

 The @[Span] type represents a *slice* of time.
 We can represent spans in exactly three ways: as two points representing *onset* and *offset*, as one point representing *onset* and a duration, or alternatively as a point representing *offset* and a duration.
 To convert between these representations, we can use @[onsetAndOffset], @[onsetAndDuration] and @[durationAndOffset], which are *isomorphisms* using the definition from the `lens` package.

+TODO time/span/duration examples

-### Span as a transformation
+### Spans as transformations

+TODO explain

+@[Transformable]

+TODO Transformable laws

 ## Position and duration

+@[HasDuration]

+Inspecting the duration

+@[HasPosition]

+Inspecting the position

-TODO instead of using Transformable, show how to set duration explicitly
+TODO instead of using Transformable, show how to set duration explicitly via lens

 ```music+haskell
 let